 Then, we educate the families and show them the real nature of the species, their natural needs and try as much as possible to provide the species with an individual and adapted life to their natural characteristics, without the need to follow human tendencies.

 Maybe, we will have a pleasant surprise at the end.

 Professionalism and practical skills

 It is essential to study hard during all our career, including some academical fields, to know definitions, to use and explain the correct scientific terms, and try to avoid some “tricks” I wrote above.

 It is important the use of the correct terminology.
 We invested money, time, personal sacrifices for our education and continuous updating.
 We are professionals.
 If we use popular terminology, there is no distinction from individuals without education in the area.
 I am convinced that educating people correctly is one more way to change the current paradigm.

 It is essential to share information and experience among professionals so that, together, we can improve the lives of non-human animals with human families.

-I can understand the avoidance in speaking of certain subjects because they are very negative connotated, but the vast majority of people that avoid it do not know their real meaning, the result of all the social conditioning I wrote above.
+I can understand the avoidance in speaking certain subjects because they are very negatively connotated, but the vast majority of people that avoid it do not know their real meaning, the result of all the social conditioning I wrote above.
+Make a quick search and you’ll see that.
 Again, I defend the real knowledge and individual choice, we all should make our personal and professional decisions without incoherence or social pressure.

 The work of communicating with a different species gives us the responsibility to seek more and more scientific (trustworthy) information with a pragmatic view of everything, in order to learn even more and don’t make the mistake of believing in everything we read or hear from blogs, forums and personal opinions (like this article).
 Stimulating the natural behaviors of the species and not conditioning them to social wills and pressures should be the main thing.